vassiki/PsychoPyTutorial2017/README.md

 - Using the Psychopy GUI for simple tasks
 - Python Basics continued
 - Using git and github for those interested

+### Assignment 1
+Using builder to create stroop task, also insert a break screen after every 6 trials, asking the subject to press a key to continue.
+You can use the Excel sheet we wrote together in class for specifying the conditions!